BrandNameWithIcon Component

 Best Practices

-2. Ensure that the Routes.root path is correctly set to your homepage.
+Routes.rootpath is correctly set to your homepage. - Keep the

 Example Usage